8 Crucial Mistakes in BIM Implementation and Ways to Tackle Them

-Like everything around us, BIM technology and softwares are constantly evolving and revamping.
-One of the common mistakes in BIM is not “unlearn and learn” updated features and latest softwares.
-Your experience and expertise in older version might not guarantee the excellence in the latest version unless you train and adapt your skills accordingly.
+Like everything around us, BIM technology and software are constantly evolving and revamping.
+One of the common mistakes in BIM is not “unlearn and learn” updated features and latest software.
+Your experience and expertise in the older version might not guarantee excellence in the latest version unless you train and adapt your skills accordingly.

 A major key factor which even many of the experienced BIM modeler misses out on is the necessity of change in way of using the software.
 If you are using the latest version, the way you were using it for the last few years, you might be just wasting your money on new technology.
 You must upgrade your skills with the technology update.

 There are two ways you can end up over-modeling